aravindg250/PulSegCompare/README.md

 - PILLOW
 - scikit-image
 - nrrd

 ## Tools and Software
 * 3D Slicer: An open-source software platform for medical image informatics, image processing, and three-dimensional visualization.
+* ClearMap: A software for analyzing, visualizing, and exploring large-scale biological image data.

+## Tools and Software
+* 3D Slicer: An open-source software platform for medical image informatics, image processing, and three-dimensional visualization.